php-guidelines/php-guidelines.github.io/index.md

 Basically, our standards are suitable for all PHP developers who want to be compliant with well-known standards from the PHP-FIG, but are not interested in whitespace holy wars.

-*Note: domain name php-fg.org is temporary, originally created as a joke.*

 <hr>

 Rationale